ptcampos/nodejs-test-project/README.md

 * Project should consist of 2 parts: back-end (API) and front-end.
 * You should use mongodb database (mongoose package or any other)
 * Make it possible to perform all user actions via the API, including authentication.
+* Both project structure should be well organized

 Required functionality:
 * User must be able to create an account and log in